 I know that I keep presenting new articles that establish the safety and effectiveness of the HPV vaccines – I bet it seems repetitive.
 But we need to keep making certain that everyone knows that the HPV vaccine is extremely safe, and it prevents cancer.

-Well, let’s take a quick look at this new study, so we can have it in our figurative back pocket when we here the newest anti-vaccine claim that the HPV vaccine and autonomic dysfunction is linked.
+Well, let’s take a quick look at this new study, so we can have it in our figurative back pocket when we hear the newest anti-vaccine claim that the HPV vaccine and autonomic dysfunction are linked.
 It isn’t.

 All about HPV and HPV vaccines